Wire Drawing Die Tolerance Issues: How to Maintain Size Accuracy

 Off-the-shelf dies with “standard” geometries are the root cause of most tolerance issues.
 Achieving true precision requires custom profiling based on wire hardness.

 • Drawing Hard Steel Wire: High-carbon steel and stainless steel possess massive tensile strength and severe springback.
-To maintain size accuracy, we must engineer the die with a smaller reduction angle (typically 8° to 12°) to ensure a gradual, smooth deformation.
-More importantly, it requires a longer bearing length (60% to 80% of the wire diameter) to force the steel to stabilize and prevent it from expanding upon exit.
+We must engineer the die with a smaller reduction angle, typically 8° to 12°.
+This ensures a gradual, smooth deformation to maintain size accuracy.
+Crucially, it requires a longer bearing length, about 60% to 80% of the wire diameter.
+This forces the steel to stabilize and prevents expansion upon exit.

 • Drawing Soft Wire (Copper/Aluminum): Soft, highly ductile metals flow easily.
-These materials perform best with larger reduction angles (16° to 20°) for higher production speeds, paired with shorter bearing lengths (30% to 50%) to eliminate unnecessary friction and heat buildup.
+These materials perform best with larger reduction angles of 16° to 20° for higher production speeds.
+They also need shorter bearing lengths of 30% to 50% to eliminate unnecessary friction and heat buildup.

 Stop Fighting Your Dies

-If you are constantly battling wire drawing die tolerance issues, your dies are likely fighting the physical properties of your wire.
+Are you constantly battling wire drawing die tolerance issues?
+If so, your dies are likely fighting the physical properties of your wire.

 At COOLERVIE, we do not just drill holes in diamonds.
-We engineer high-precision PCD drawing dies with custom reduction angles and bearing lengths tailored precisely to your specific wire material and drawing speed.
+We engineer high-precision PCD drawing dies.
+We tailor custom reduction angles and bearing lengths to your specific wire material and drawing speed.

-Send us your current drawing parameters, and let our engineering team design a die profile that locks in your size accuracy from the first meter to the last.
+Send us your current drawing parameters.
+Our engineering team will design a die profile to lock in your size accuracy perfectly.

 Interactive Wire Drawing Die Geometry Simulator